 Runners who have finished the race need to avoid interference with runners approaching the finish line.

 The atmosphere along the Grandma’s Marathon courses is second to none.
 We believe your race experience will be greatly enhanced by having complete use of all of your senses.
 Running headphone-free allows opportunities to develop camaraderie with your fellow runners and to enjoy the various entertainment acts lining the course.
 Plus, thousands of enthusiastic volunteers and spectators will be cheering you on, helping to get you to the finish line.

-No motor vehicles, bicycles, baby joggers, strollers, hand cycles, hand-cranked wheelchairs, roller skis, inline skates, pets or unofficial participants are allowed on the racecourse.
+No motor vehicles, bicycles, handcycles, hand-cranked wheelchairs, roller skis, inline skates, pets, or unofficial participants are allowed on the racecourse.
+Baby joggers and strollers are allowed at events but must start in the back of the corral.
 Wheeler athletes must race under their own individual power.